Euthymian/Conway-s_Game_of_Life/README.md

 ## Instruction
 - Left click, hold and drag to draw patterns
-- Press space to start simulate
+- Press space to start or pause the simulation